eag1ex/pocket.js/readme.md

 #### About

--   Easy to use and sophisticated Pocket.js redistribution controller, allowing you to probe data with status management.
+-   Easy to use, lightly sophisticated Pocket.js redistribution controller, allowing you to probe data with status management.
 -   Well documented, clean beautified code.
 -   You assign tasks associated to individual `Probes` controlled by `Pocket.js`, once your payload status is: `complete`, `await ready(id)` can be resolved.

 #### Why use it

 -   Project is status driven, requires tasks to complete
+    -   many iterating, looping thru data
 -   Specify `tasks`, and receive results by assignment
--   Manage each task Probe/task states and resolutions
+-   Manage each task ( Probe/task ) states and resolutions
--   Re/Distribution of data/scheduled assignments to different areas of your code
+-   Re/distribution of data/scheduled assignments to different areas of your code
 -   Creative flexibility - _make your work easier and justifiable_, simply more fun
 -   Easy to use, user friendly, chaining mythology